Levdbas/support-hours/README.txt

 == Changelog ==
+= 1.2.1 =
+* Updated Description in plugin
+* Fixed circle showing up at 0
+= 1.2.0 =
+* Moved to a new way to visualize the circle diagram.
+* Circle diagram is now more responsive
+* Minified css admin file
 = 1.1.1 =
 * Fix for error when no user is set
 * When no user is set the dashboards widget will set a link to the plugin setup page.